Lejentia Campaigns Book 1: Skully's Harbor

 Lejentia Campaigns Book 1: Skully's Harbor is a 1989 fantasy role-playing game supplement published by Flying Buffalo and Task Force Games.

 Contents

 Lejentia Campaigns Book 1: Skully's Harbor is a campaign setting supplement which is based on the world of Lejentia as outlined in a trio of graphic novels by Steven S. Crompton and H.J.
 Bennett.
+It included 150 pages at letter paper size.
 The adventures, not designed for any particular role-playing system, were meant to be adapted to whatever game system the gamemaster was using.
 The book includes: